Design Principles Guide by Andi Gugu

 Responsive & adaptive design

-Modern designs must work across an extraordinary range of devices, screen sizes, input methods, and contexts.
-Responsive design ensures great experiences everywhere, not just on the screen you designed it on.
-More than 60% of global web traffic now comes from mobile devices.
+Modern designs must work across an extraordinary range of devices, screen sizes, input methods, network speeds, and contexts.
+Responsive design ensures great experiences everywhere, not just on the screen you happened to design it on.
+Over 60% of global web traffic now comes from mobile devices, yet many design processes still start on desktop.
+That means designing for the minority first, and retrofitting for the majority afterward.

 Mobile-first

-Design for the smallest, most constrained context first, then progressively enhance for larger screens
+Start at the most constrained context, then progressively enhance for larger screens with more space and capability

 Breakpoints